|On this page…|

 From the silhouette plot, you can see that most points in the second cluster have a large silhouette value, greater than 0.6, indicating that the cluster is somewhat separated from neighboring clusters.
 However, the third cluster contains many points with low silhouette values, and the first contains a few points with negative values, indicating that those two clusters are not well separated.

 Increase the number of clusters to see if kmeans can find a better grouping of the data.
-This time, use the optional 'display' parameter to print information about each iteration.
+This time, use the 'Display' name-value pair argument to print information about each iteration.

 Notice that the total sum of distances decreases at each iteration as kmeans reassigns points between clusters and recomputes cluster centroids.
 In this case, the second phase of the algorithm did not make any reassignments, indicating that the first phase reached a minimum after five iterations.
 In some problems, the first phase might not reach a minimum, but the second phase always will.